califyn/time-cord/CONTRIBUTING.md

 ### Test your code

 Before submitting any PR, please try to test your code a little.
-Formal tests aren't allowed, but please do not submit PRs with obvious syntax errors or that have obviously not been run even once.
+Formal tests aren't required, but please do not submit PRs with obvious syntax errors or that have obviously not been run even once.

 Additionally, as much as possible, please try to avoid making PRs that cause merge conflicts.
 If the repository has updated since you last pulled, use ``git rebase`` to fix that.